District-Scale Silver-Gold in Mexico

 And it’s doing so at a moment when the broader market is finally rewarding grade, scale, and genuine discovery potential.

-Silver has eclipsed US$75 per ounce for the first time in history as industrial demand from solar, EVs, and advanced manufacturing tightens an already strained supply chain.
+Silver has eclipsed US$80 per ounce as industrial demand from solar, EVs, and advanced manufacturing tightens an already strained supply chain.

-Gold has surged beyond US$4,400 an ounce — just below its all-time high — driven by the strongest central-bank gold-buying cycle in decades, escalating geopolitical turmoil, and systemic currency debasement.
+Gold has surged beyond US$5,000 an ounce — just below its all-time high — driven by escalating geopolitical turmoil and systemic currency debasement.

 That backdrop matters because Las Coloradas and Almoloya were built for markets exactly like this.

-Las Coloradas — Kingsmen’s current drilling focus — is delivering the first high-grade intercepts ever recorded in a truly modern test of the district.
-Almoloya adds a second consolidated land position, expanding Kingsmen’s precious metals footprint and discovery upside.
+Las Coloradas — Kingsmen’s current drilling focus — is delivering the first high-grade intercepts ever recorded in a truly modern test of the district with Phase-Two drilling up next.
+Almoloya adds a second drill-ready project, expanding Kingsmen’s precious metals footprint and discovery upside with Phase-One drilling slated for late Q2 2026.

 It’s a potent combination: